-- Ensure the FSLogix services are running on the WVD session host or dedicated WVD instance
+- Ensure the FSLogix services are running on the AVD session host or dedicated AVD instance

 - Ensure your storage for FSLogix profile containers has available storage.
 In NFA deployments, FSLogix containers are store on the FS01 data disk (E: drive).

 - Log into the desktop and wait until you see the above error.

 - Press CTRL-SHIFT-ESC to open Task Manager, go to File>Run new task and type in explorer.exe and click OK.

 - Using the new File Explorer window browse the the UNC specified in Nerdio Manager for MSP Settings > Integrations page under the FSLogix Profiles Storage location.

 - If you are able to browse to the path, try creating a folder in that location.
 If unable to, then Share or NTFS permissions are incorrectly set.

 - Set SHARE permissions to Everyone or Authenticated Users - Full Control

 - Set NTFS permissions per Microsoft guidance - https://docs.microsoft.com/en-us/fslogix/fslogix-storage-config-ht